esthermensah/ssh-network-auditor/README.md

 # ssh-network-auditor

+## Version 1 (Manual Setup)

+Steps for creating VMs manually in VirtualBox and running the script.
 Automates SSH collection of network state (IP config, routes, sockets, system info) from Linux-based lab devices.
 Built with Python &amp; Paramiko.

 This is a Kali VM Network Backups (Lab)